ssbc/ssb-threads/readme.md

 * `opts.includeSelf`: optional boolean that indicates if updates from yourself (the current `ssb.id`) should be included in this stream or not.
 * `opts.allowlist`: optional array of strings.
 Dictates which messages **types** to allow as root messages, while forbidding other types.
 * `opts.blocklist`: optional array of strings.
 Dictates which messages **types** to forbid as root messages, while allowing other types.
+- `opts.following`: optional boolean (default: false). `true` means only message keys for threads created by those directly followed will be emitted.
+Requires `ssb-friends`.

 ### `ssb.threads.hashtagSummary(opts)`